 When players read something about arena in a game description, the hope rises for an exciting multiplayer title in which you can fight for a top position within a ladder system through your playful skills.
 And the game app actually continues Star Wars - Force Arena from netmarble Games to competitive gameplay that can be experienced alone in 1-on-1 or in teams of two in 2-on-2.
 However, Star Wars - Force Arena is not a cheap production by a completely unknown developer.
 Netmarble Games is not a blank slate in the app sector, but has already implemented licensed games from the Marvel and Disney universe - including games such as Marvel Future Fight or Disney Magical Dice.
-So the expectations of the fans were high.
-First of all, it is noticeable that Star Wars - Force Arena is the game app Clash Royale from Supercell is similar, but uses an isometric view instead of a top view when it comes to perspective.
-That is obviously good for the atmosphere, because Star Wars - Force Arena lets gamers feel the power comparatively clearly on a small smartphone or tablet display.
-The presentation in terms of graphics and sound is on a high level.
-The player's start screen is particularly successful, on which the strategy players receive detailed models of heroes and villains from the Star Wars universe.
-The clear start area allows players to easily access all of the content with just a few key commands.
+So the fans' expectations were high.
+First of all, it is noticeable that Star Wars – Force Arena of the gaming app Clash Royale from Supercell is similar, but uses an isometric view instead of a top view when it comes to perspective.
+That is obviously good for the atmosphere, because Star Wars - Force Arena lets players feel the power comparatively clearly on a small smartphone or tablet display.
+The presentation in terms of graphics and sound is at a high level.
+The players' home screen is particularly successful, with detailed models of heroes and villains from the Star Wars Universe that welcomes strategy players.
+The clear start area allows players to access all content easily and with just a few key commands.

 On the left-hand side, symbols lead to the battle selection screen, the reward area, the deck of cards, the trading area and the guild section.
 The shop, which is obligatory for a Free-2-Play game, is also accessible.
 The latter has all the digital supplies that an ambitious player would need Star Wars – Force Arena needed.
 Individual cards are available for purchase against in-game credits.
 Card packs, on the other hand, cost crystals, which you can win in small quantities during the course of the game, or which you can buy in larger quantities for real money.
 As always, the rule of thumb applies: You can unlock everything in the game for free, but of course it takes many times longer without the use of real money.
 Crystals cost between 2.79 euros (270 pieces) and 94.99 euros (14.000 pieces).
 For comparison: card packs cost between 110 crystals (gold set) and 1.980 crystals (diamond set) depending on the quality and guaranteed rarity of the cards they contain.